coldtest-berlin/deterministic-hex-password-generator/README.md

 - **Red Warning Border (Copy Alert):** Upon clicking **COPY**, a pulsing red border lights up around the screen.
 This serves as an immediate visual reminder to hit **Reset All** once you've pasted your password.
 - **One-Click Reset All:** Clears input fields, wipes generated hashes, clears the clipboard, and restores default styles.
 - **Anti-Autofill Max:** Uses randomized input element names and auto-fill ignore flags (`data-bitwarden-ignore`, `data-lpignore`) to stop browser extension managers from capturing your secret phrase.
-- **Offline Proof (Strict CSP):** Embedded Content Security Policy (`connect-src 'none'`) blocks all outgoing network traffic.
+- **No access to Internet (Strict CSP):** Embedded Content Security Policy (`connect-src 'none'`) blocks all outgoing network traffic.
 The tool runs 100% locally and securely in your browser.

 ---